 What is an employee experience?

 Our definition of an employee experience is the sum of all the experiences that a person, whether a candidate, employee, manager, freelancer, alumni, etc., has with an organization during their working and personal life (imposed, observed, felt and sensed) – from the time when they hear of the organization, are hired, have a daily life at the organization and until they quit, become an alumni and are potentially later re-hired.

-Being best at managing employee experience generates success
+being best a managing employee experience generates success